acn3to/python-boilerplate/README.md

 You can customize the .pylintrc file to adjust the linting rules according to your preferences.
 For example, you can enable or disable specific checks, set the severity level for violations, and configure various aspects of pylint's behavior.

 For detailed documentation on the configuration options available in the .pylintrc file, refer to the [official pylint documentation](https://pylint.readthedocs.io/en/stable/).

+## Or...

+## Quick Setup with Shell Script

+To streamline the setup and testing of your Python project, you can run an automated process using the provided shell script `run_process.sh`.
+This script automates the following steps:

+1. **Cloning the Repository (if necessary):**
+   - If you haven't already cloned the repository, the script will clone it into a directory named `python-boilerplate` in the current directory.

+2. **Installing Poetry:**
+   - The script checks if Poetry is installed.
+If not, it automatically installs Poetry.

+3. **Installing Dependencies:**
+   - Once Poetry is installed, the script installs all project dependencies specified in the `pyproject.toml` file.

+4. **Running Pylint:**
+   - Pylint is a tool that checks for errors and enforces coding standards.
+The script runs Pylint on the source code located in the `src` directory.

+5. **Running Tests:**
+   - Finally, the script runs unit tests using pytest to ensure the functionality of the Python application.

+To run the automated process, follow these steps:

+1. **Download the Script:**
+   - Right-click on the following link and select "Save link as..." to download the script: [run_process.sh](link_to_raw_script)
+   - Alternatively, you can create a new file named `run_process.sh` in the root directory of your project and copy the content of the script from the provided instructions.

+2. **Make the Script Executable:**
+   - Open your terminal or command prompt.
+   - Navigate to the directory where you saved the `run_process.sh` file.
+   - Run the following command to give execute permissions to the script:
+     ```bash
+     chmod +x run_process.sh
+     ```

+3. **Run the Script:**
+   - Once the script is executable, you can run it using the following command:
+     ```bash
+     ./run_process.sh
+     ```
+   - This will initiate the automated process, handling all the setup and testing steps for your Python project.

+By using this automated process, you can ensure consistency and efficiency in setting up and testing your Python projects.